Wholesale Available

 Pepper and Sweet Raisin

-Black pepper hits first — not shy about it.
-I picked up a sweet raisin note on the cold draw before I even lit it, and that same dried-fruit character followed right into the first puffs.
-Smoky.
-The draw was open and easy from the jump, which matters more on a box-pressed robusto than people admit.
+Black pepper hits first, but the sweet raisin from the cold draw carries into the smoke (smoky, dried-fruit character).
+Draw was open and easy from the jump, more important on a box-pressed robusto than people admit.

 02